scovl/checkrc/README.md

 # checkrc

 The `checkrc` is a command-line tool designed to validate the configuration settings in the FreeBSD `/etc/rc.conf` file.
 This tool checks each setting against a predefined set of valid values to ensure that the configuration will function as expected when the system boots.
-The current way to debug errors in `/etc/rc.conf` if throught the shell command line `sh -n /etc/rc.conf && echo $?` for return error code in output.
-Horewer, this output is poor.
+The current way to debug errors in `/etc/rc.conf` is through the shell command line `sh -n /etc/rc.conf && echo $?` for return error code in output.
+However, this output is poor.

 ## Basic usage